-CCS applied the goals set forth by the TWG in the "Policy Design" section to the Alaska BAU waste management scenario in Table 3-1.
-As the TWG did not prescribe a specific ratio of diversion that will be met through recycling/composting to that which will be met through source reduction, CCS assumed the ratio of the two diversion strategies needed to meet the goal.
-Tables 3-5, 3-6, and 3-7 display the assumed annual diversion targets, the policy waste management scenario, and the incremental waste diversion, respectively.
-As the annual target for waste diversion does not exceed the BAU diversion level until the year 2013, it is assumed that there is zero incremental diversion in these years.
+CCS applied the goals set forth by the MAG in the Policy Design section of this policy to the Alaska BAU waste management scenario in Table H-26.
+As the TWG did not prescribe a specific ratio of diversion that will be met through recycling/composting to what will be met through source reduction, CCS assumed the ratio of the two diversion strategies needed to meet the goal.
+Tables H-30, H-31, and H-32 display the assumed annual diversion targets, the policy waste management scenario, and the incremental waste diversion, respectively.
+As the annual target for waste diversion does not exceed the BAU diversion level until 2013, it is assumed that there is zero incremental diversion in these years.

-Table 3.5.
+Table H-30.
 Yearly waste management targets, 2010-2025